Lincolnshire Holiday Cottages

 Our holiday cottages are ideally located for escapism in the picturesque parish of Rigsby, which is in the Lincolnshire Wolds - a designated area of outstanding natural beauty (ANOB).
 Rigsby is just 2 miles from Alford - renowned for its arts & crafts and striking five-sailed windmill.
 The holiday cottages are perfect for walkers and cyclists, with multiple public footpaths and cycle routes on the doorstep.

 We are within easy reach of the award winning, golden-sanded coastal resorts of Mablethorpe and Sutton on Sea.
 Louth, the capital of the Lincolnshire Wolds, is 10 miles away and the historic city of Lincoln is under an hour away.
 Prior to being converted into holiday cottages the cottages were used by our farm workers.
-We renovated Pheasant Cottage in 2007 and Owl Cottage in 2014.
-Both cottages sleep 4 and Pheasant Cottage is pet friendly with Owl Cottage having free Wifi.
+We renovated Pheasant Cottage in 2007 and Owl Cottage in 2014, and converted The Stables in 2018/2019.
 You can rent our holiday accomodation all year round including Christmas and New Year.
 Clean linen and towels are provided

 - Each holiday cottage sleeps up to 4